List of foreign-language films nominated for Academy Awards: Animated Feature Film

 The Animated Feature Film category has existed since the 2001 Academy Awards.
 The intended recipient(s) of this award must be designated by those responsible for the production of the film.
 Agreement on the designated recipient(s) has to be settled prior to the film's submission to the Academy.
 Unlike other Academy Awards, the Best Animated Feature Film Award therefore does not always go to the same crew member.
 However, the person(s) to whom it is given must always be "the key creative individual most clearly responsible for the overall achievement or a two-person team with shared and equal directing credit".

+Animated Short Film

+The Academy Award for Best Animated Short Film has been awarded since the 5th Academy Awards, covering the year 1931–32, to the present.
+From 1932 to 1970, the category was presented as Short Subjects, Cartoons, and from 1971 to 1973 as Short Subjects, Animated Films.
+The first non-English-language international short to win was Zagreb Film's Ersatz (The Substitute) in 1961.